HL7/fhir-pacio-pfe/input/pagecontent/formal_specification.md

 - [Patient Health Questionnaire-9 (PHQ-9) for depression screening](ConceptMap-LOINCtoICFPHQ9.html)
 - CMS Minimum Data Set (MDS), Functional Assessment Standardized Items (FASI), Inpatient Rehabilitation Facility Patient Assessment Instrument (IRF-PAI), and Outcome and Assessment Information Set (OASIS): [Section B](ConceptMap-LOINCtoICFMDSSectionB.html), [Section GG](ConceptMap-LOINCtoICFMDSSectionGG.html), [Section J](ConceptMap-LOINCtoICFMDSSectionJ.html), and [Section K](ConceptMap-LOINCtoICFMDSSectionK.html)

-ICF concepts used for domain categorization are generally broader than the source LOINC observation concepts.
-As a result, mapping a LOINC code to an ICF code may reduce specificity and can involve loss of information.
-Systems should retain the original LOINC-coded observation while using the mapped ICF code(s) for `PFEDomain` categorization.
+§If the assessment is not in the list, systems SHOULD implement their own mapping for those assessments.§

 This applies to the following profiles:

 - [Personal Functioning and Engagement Single Observation](StructureDefinition-pfe-observation-single.html)
 - [Personal Functioning and Engagement Clinical Test Observation](StructureDefinition-pfe-observation-clinicaltest.html)
 - [Personal Functioning and Engagement Collection](StructureDefinition-pfe-collection.html)

+ICF concepts used for domain categorization are generally broader than the source LOINC observation concepts.
+As a result, mapping a LOINC code to an ICF code may reduce specificity and can involve loss of information. §Systems SHOULD retain the original LOINC-coded observation while using the mapped ICF code(s) for `PFEDomain` categorization.§
+-	LOINC was selected for this mapping as it includes codes for the measure items and response options included in the mapping.
+-	The ICF was specifically chosen through a consensus process with the PFE community after reviewing several code systems and identifying that ICF was the most applicable to capturing PAC data.
+The purpose of integrating the ICF into the PFE IG and this mapping is to support healthcare system- and population-level sharing and use of data regarding functioning and disability that complements clinical data.

 Contact the PACIO project at info@pacioproject.org for detailed information about the rationale for choosing LOINC and ICF, and for specific methods used to develop and validate the mappings.
 </div><!-- new-content -->